Carreau/phd-dissertation/parts/part4.rst

     direction of projection.

-Using the fast Cython code (REF) also allowed to also speed up fitting to a reasonable
-time: one Z-stack of 3 millions pixels can be fitted in about 40 seconds.
+Using the fast Cython code (:cite:`Seljebotn2009`) also allowed to also speed up fitting to a reasonable time: one Z-stack of 3 millions pixels can be fitted in about 40 seconds.
 Thus allowing the fitting of a full 3D movie of a doublets contraction to be done in less than an hour for 30 to 40 frames.

 To ensure robustness of the fits to doublet center displacement during acquisition, the initial parameter of the fit where chosen manually for each